 Northern Lesser Kudu

 Arabian, Kori, Hartlaub’s, Northern White-bellied and Buff-crested Bustards.

 Please note: All itineraries are subject to weather, local conditions and final approval by the relevant authorities.

-Group size: 8 plus leader using three 4x4s
+Group size: 6 plus leader and local guides using 4x4s

 Price excludes: Travel insurance, laundry bills, drinks, other items of a personal nature, gratuities to local guides and drivers.